sggenna/diciobase/README.md

 <img width="500" height="500" alt="Diciobase-word-page" src="https://github.com/user-attachments/assets/b1691b0d-7881-4dda-a308-59bb58427289" />

-A simple web platform that brings together multiple Brazilian Portuguese dictionaries in one place.
-Think of it as your one-stop shop for exploring different dictionary structures and finding comprehensive word information.
+A collaborative research platform that brings together multiple dictionaries and linguistic databases in one unified interface.
+Part of an international partnership between Brazilian and French universities to advance multilingual lexicographic research.

-## What is this?

-DicioBase is an academic project that combines several Brazilian dictionary sources into a single, searchable database.
-Instead of jumping between different dictionaries, you can explore how different sources define and structure the same words.
+## About the Project
+DicioBase is an inter-institutional research project between UFMS,UFBA, UEL, UFRPE, in partnership with Université Sorbonne Paris Nord.
+Our goal is simple: create an advanced multi-dictionary system that makes it easy to access and use different lexicographic sources.
+Instead of jumping between multiple websites and apps to consult different dictionaries, users can access a wide variety of linguistic resources from one place.
+The platform is designed to connect various dictionaries and linguistic databases through a Web API, enabling seamless consultation across different languages and sources.
+We're also developing a protocol that allows different dictionary microstructures to communicate with each other.

 *Note: We're using placeholder data here since the real dictionary content is currently being used for academic research before being released.*